3D-2D transition in mode-I fracture microbranching in a perturbed hexagonal close-packed lattice

 In.
-Fig. \ref{XY} we show several microbranching patterns, both experimental (in PMMA) and from our 3D simulations using $k_{\theta}/k_r=5$ (where the color denotes the Z-location).
-We see that below the critical velocity, in the regime of steady-state cracks, the crack has a ``mirror" surface (in the simulations column, we show a side view).
+Fig. \ref{XY} we show several microbranching patterns (top views), both experimental (in PMMA) and from our 3D simulations using $k_{\theta}/k_r=5$ (where the color denotes the Z-location).
+The broken bonds are plotted in the fractured system, and their Z-location can be associated with the color, where dark red represents the top edge and dark blue for bottom edge.
+We see that below the critical velocity, in the regime of steady-state cracks, the crack has a ``mirror" surface.
 Increasing the driving displacement, small microbranches appear nearby the main crack, while the size of the microbranches increases dramatically with the driving, yielding at first a ``mist" surface and with large $\Delta$, a ``hackle" surface.
-Despite the noisy results (due to relatively small size of the simulations), the qualitative pictures are similar to the experimental findings.
+Despite the noisy results (due to the relatively small size of the simulations), the pictures are qualitatively quite similar to the experimental findings, at least in the sense that the microbranches increase dramatically with the driving displacement, yielding eventually large macro-branches (in the simulations, a ``macro-branch" is a branch that reaches the end of the sample, like in the experiments, on a different length scale).
+A quantitative (scaled) overview is presented in Figs. \ref{quant2}-\ref{quant3}.
 We note that without a 3-body force-law we do not get the microbranching pattern, but rather a cleavage-like behavior (with or without the presence of disorder).
-Using too strong a 3-body force law ($k_{\theta}/k_r=6.7$), yields microbranches that propagate in straight lines with the natural angle of the lattice ($60\degree$), which is again, non-physical.
+Using too strong a 3-body force law ($k_{\theta}/k_r=6.7$), yields microbranches that propagate in straight lines with the natural angle of the lattice ($60\degree$), which is again non-physical.